 Royal Shakespeare Company

-Director: Kimberley Sykes
+Directed by Kimberley Sykes

 1 Feb - 21 March 2020 Swan Theatre

+As the 19th Century Dawns in London, Politicians of all parties gather to abolish the slave trade once and for all.
 But the price of freedom turns out to be a multi-billion pound bailout for slave owners rather than those enslaved.

 As morality and cunning compete amongst men thirsty for power, two women navigate their way to the true seat of political influence, challenging members of parliament who dare deny them their say.